dopeghoti/DiscordCurrentlyCastingBot/INSTALL.md

    - Copy the Client Secret, paste into `.env` for `TWITCH_SECRET`
  - Join the Bot to the Discord Guild:
    - Return to https://discord.com/developers/applications [log in if needed]; open the page for your Bot.
-   - On the left, click OAuth and scroll down to the Bot Permissions section.
+   - On the left, under OAuth2, click 'URL Generator'
-   - For the Scope, select `bot`
+   - For the Scope, select `bot`, and you will see a Bot Permission section appear.
    - Scroll down and check the boxen for the following permissions:
      - General Permissions
-       - View Channels
+       - Read Messages / View Channels
      - Text Permissions
        - Send Messages
        - Manage Messages